CamSoper/casoper-staging/casoper-playground/management-packages.md

 # Azure Management Libraries for .NET

-Use these libraries to **manage** Azure resources in your applications.
+Use these libraries to **manage and provision** Azure resources in your applications.
+For example, your application may need to provision virtual machines, modify settings for Azure App Service, or modify resource groups.

-> [!WARNING]
-> This is currently a list of packages, but will be fleshed out with popular management-plane scenarios, etc.  These will link to "Get Started".

-## Packages
+To learn how to download and install these packages in your application, see [Using Azure Libraries for .NET](packages.md).

 > [!TIP]
 > [Fluent libraries](https://azure.microsoft.com/blog/simpler-azure-management-libraries-for-net/) improve the developer experience by providing a higher-level, object-oriented API optimized for readability and writability.
 They clarify what is required vs. optional vs. non-modifiable.
 These libraries can run side-by-side with non-fluent libraries, so use the fluent packages if you prefer that syntax.
 [Microsoft.Azure.Management.Fluent](https://www.nuget.org/packages/Microsoft.Azure.Management.Fluent) is a rollup package that contains all of the fluent management libraries.